In the Name of Allah, the Most Gracious, the Most Merciful

 Allah alone is the Provider, Helper, and Controller of all creation

-For example: The fire becoming cool and safe for Ibrahim (AS) happened only by Allah’s command (Surah Al-Anbiya: 69) .
+For example: The fire becoming cool and safe for Ibrahim (AS) happened only by Allah’s command (Al-Anbiya: 69).

-This is why Allah says: All miracles of the prophets occurred only by Allah’s permission (Surah Ar‑Ra’d: 38) .
+This is why Allah says: All miracles of the Prophets occurred only by Allah’s permission (Ar‑Ra’d: 38).

 When the disciples of Isa (AS) asked for a ready-made feast to descend from the sky, Allah warned: “If you disobey after it is sent, I will punish you with a punishment that no one in the world has ever received.”